 Deaf blind or deafblindness

 Deafblindness is a condition which sees sight loss and hearing loss affecting a person’s life together.
-It can affect communication and mobility skills.
-It can also cause problems with:

 It is important to understand that: